Zakey-Pilot/teachers-PostHog/README.md

 ## Inspiration

-Project by freeCodeCamp.org
+Project by PostHog.com

 ## Contact

-By [Name]
+By [Zakey pilot participants]

 ## Instructions for use